Malchior95/rusty-rain/README.md

 Against the Storm is an amazing game that single-handedly defined a new genre of roguelike citybuilders.
 I am making a demake of that game, called Rusty Rain.
 The name clearly indicates that the goal of this project is for me to learn Rust (I am a dotnet fullstack developer, so... good luck me).
-This Create encompases the backend for the game.
+This Crate encompases the backend for the game.
 Please check rusty_rain_tui for a frontend implementation (presumably in ratatui, but I have barely started, so might not be available yet on github).